-The NASCOM PASCAL Language System is meant to offer an alternative to BASIC.
-Programs written in NASCOM PASCAL will execute much faster than their BASIC equivalents, and better programming techniques can be practised, as Pascal is far more versatile than BASIC.
+The Blue Label Software Pascal Language System is meant to offer an alternative to BASIC.
+Not only will the user gain execution speed, but he can also practise better programming techniques, as Pascal is far more versatile than BASIC.

-As the NASCOM PASCAL system is very compact (only 12K, hereof 5.5K compiler), it has not, of course, been possible to implement standard Pascal in full: The NASCOM PASCAL subset does not support user defineable types, sets and file-types.
+As the BLS Pascal system is very compact (only 12K, hereof 5.5K compiler), it has not, of course, been possible to implement standard Pascal in full: The BLS Pascal subset does not support user defineable types, sets and file-types.
 However all of the basic statement constructions are retained, and procedures and functions allow for both value and variable parameters.
 The fundamental data types INTEGER, REAL and BOOLEAN are likewise supported, while the type CHAR has been replaced by the type STRING, which offers a more flexible character handling.

-This manual fully defines the NASCOM PASCAL subset, and should be carefully studied before any programming efforts are made.
+This manual fully defines the BLS Pascal subset, and should be carefully studied before any programming efforts are made.

-The NASCOM PASCAL Language System is copyrighted and all rights are reserved by Poly-Data microcenter ApS.
+The Blue Label Software Pascal Language System is copyrighted and all rights are reserved by Poly-Data microcenter ApS.
 The distribution and sale of this product are intended for use of the original purchaser only.
 Copying, duplicating, selling or otherwise distributing this product is a violation of law.

-Copyright (C) 1981 Poly-Data microcenter ApS Strandboulevarden 63, DK 2100 Copenhagen 0
+Copyright (C) 1981 Poly-Data microcenter ApS Strandboulevarden 63, DK 2100 Copenhagen O